What is a VRIO analysis?

-A VRIO strategy is an analysis tool to help organizations uncover the competitive nature of their resources and capabilities.
+A VRIO analysis is a tool to help organizations uncover the competitive nature of their resources and capabilities to determine if they can provide a long term competitive advantage.
+This analysis looks at whether a company's resources and capabilities are valuable, rare, inimitable, and organized in a way that allows the company to achieve a sustainable competitive advantage over time.
 The implementation of this strategy assists companies with achieving their vision, long-term goals, and objectives.
 The strategic framework has been written using information from our VRIO guide.

-This template has been designed to incorporate 4 key elements of a good VRIO strategy: value, rarity, imitation, and organization.
+This template has been designed to incorporate 4 key elements of a good VRIO strategic analysis: value, rarity, imitation, and organization.
 This template can be used by a range of professionals, some of whom are in HR and finance.
-Additionally, the VRIO framework template can be downsized to retail stores like supermarkets to identify the value in their resources and seek a competitive advantage.
+Additionally, the VRIO analysis framework template can be downsized to retail stores like supermarkets to identify the value in their resources and seek a competitive advantage.

 Implementation of the VRIO framework includes a range of examples of projects and ways of achieving high levels of performance through an analysis of the company’s internal characteristics.